 TameMyCerts has now proven itself in productive operation at numerous well-known companies and authorities.
 Best of all, TameMyCerts is open source and can be used free of charge.

-If you are seriously interested in using TameMyCerts productively, you can conclude a maintenance contract.
-The conclusion of a maintenance contract ensures that you receive qualified support and that the module can be further developed in the long term.
+TameMyCerts is open source and can be used free of charge.
+For use in the corporate sector, however, we recommend the Conclusion of a maintenance contract.
+This ensures that you receive qualified support and that the module can be further developed to a high quality in the long term.

 The implementation